+Do you ever wonder what motivates people to react in certain ways?
+Turns out, discovering our Enneagram type can glean some insight.
 The Enneagram represents nine personality types.
 Each type has a dominant set of behaviors, motivations and fears.
-These inborn characteristics shape how we respond to life experiences.
-Our environment shapes how we express our personality.
-The Enneagram helps us recognize our strengths and address our weaknesses.
+These traits shape how we respond to life experiences.

 “The Enneagram doesn’t put you in a box.
 It shows you the box you’re already in and how to get out of it.”

 Type Ones’ core value is integrity.
 They are ethical and follow the rules.
 They strive for perfection and are often judgemental of themselves and others.

 Type Twos’ core value is altruism.
 They are giving, motivated by the need to feel worthy.
 They place others’ needs before their own often neglecting themselves.

 Type Fours’ core value is authenticity.
 They are creative and strive to be unique.
 They fear being ordinary and can be moody and self-absorbed.

 Type Fives’ core value is freedom.
 Deep thinkers, they strive to learn.
 They are private and often struggle to connect with others.